giongto35/cloud-morph/README.md

 ## Introduction

 CloudMorph is a decentralized, self-hosted cloud gaming/cloud application platform.
 User can host their cloud gaming solution with minimum configuration.
 By leveraging the ease of deployment, CloudMorph goal is to build a decentralized cloud-gaming network with providers and consumers.
-To bring a scalable, performant and universal cloud gaming solution, CloudMorph has to cope with many technical challenges from Windows application Virtualization in headless server, OS event simulation, Video/Audio encoding pipeline and optimization, NAT traversal, P2P network structurization, etc.
+To bring a scalable, performant and universal cloud gaming solution, CloudMorph has to cope with many technical challenges in Low Latency Streaming, Windows application Virtualization in headless server, OS event simulation, Video/Audio encoding pipeline and optimization, NAT traversal, P2P network structurization, etc.
+Unlike [CloudRetro](https://github.com/giongto35/cloud-game), which is a completed Cloud Gaming solution for Retro Game hosted on a dedicated cloud infrastructure, CloudMorph decentralized the hosting to users for any Windows Games/Applications by a generic and modularized solution.

 **Discord**: [Join Us](https://discord.gg/ux2rDqwu2W)